Family Medical Records (cont.)

 IN THIS ARTICLE

 Why People Should Carry Their Own Medical Records

 Why should I have to keep this information?

 Beyond the need to provide appropriate care is the importance of contacting family, friends, and other physicians who may know valuable information about a particular patient.
 Not only can these people provide important information, but they also can offer much-needed emotional and decision-making support for the patient.
-Having the ability to contact families early in your care can help simplify very complicated and challenging situations.
+Having the ability to contact families early in a patient's care can help simplify very complicated and challenging situations.

 Availability of personal health records is crucial even in nonemergency conditions.
-For example, visiting a new physician in the office can be stressful for a patient and he/she may not remember all the facts about their medical past.
+For example, visiting a new physician in the office can be stressful for a patient and he or she may not remember all the facts about their medical past.
 They also may not know how much of the information is pertinent.
 Although the doctor goes through a series of questions methodically, a patient may not be aware of all the facts that are important to the doctor.

 Must Read Articles Related to Family Medical Records

 - Understanding Obstructive Sleep Apnea

 - Questions About Childhood Hemophilia Treatments?